Can-Am

-The Canadian-American Challenge Cup, or Can-Am, was an SCCA/CASC sports car racing series from 1966 to 1987.
+The Canadian-American Challenge Cup, or Can-Am, was an SCCA/CASC sports car racing series from 1966 to 1974, and again from 1977 to 1987.

+The Can-Am rules were deliberately simple and placed few limits on the entries.
+This led to a wide variety of unique car body designs and powerful engine installations.
+Notable among these were Jim Hall's Chaparrals and entries with over 1,000 horsepower.

 History

-Can-Am started out as a race series for group 7 sports racers with two races in Canada (Can) and four races in the United States of America (Am).
+Can-Am started out as a race series for Group 7 sports racers with two races in Canada (Can) and four races in the United States of America (Am).
 The series was initially sponsored by Johnson Wax.
-The series was governed by rules called out under the FIA group 7 category with unrestricted engine capacity and few other technical restrictions.
+The series was governed by rules called out under the FIA Group 7 category with unrestricted engine capacity and few other technical restrictions.

-The group 7 category was essentially a Formula Libre for sports cars; the regulations were minimal and permitted unlimited engine sizes (and allowed turbocharging and supercharging), virtually unrestricted aerodynamics, and were as close as any major international racing series ever got to have an "anything goes" policy.
+The Group 7 category was essentially a Formula Libre for sports cars; the regulations were minimal and permitted unlimited engine sizes (and allowed turbocharging and supercharging), virtually unrestricted aerodynamics, and were as close as any major international racing series ever got to have an "anything goes" policy.
 As long as the car had two seats, bodywork enclosing the wheels, and met basic safety standards, it was allowed.
-Group 7 had arisen as a category for non-homologated sports car "specials" in Europe and, for a while in the 1960s, group 7 racing was popular in the United Kingdom as well as a class in hillclimb racing in Europe.
+Group 7 had arisen as a category for non-homologated sports car "specials" in Europe and, for a while in the 1960s, Group 7 racing was popular in the United Kingdom as well as a class in hillclimb racing in Europe.
 Group 7 cars were designed more for short-distance sprints than for endurance racing.
-Some group 7 cars were also built in Japan by Nissan and Toyota, but these did not compete outside their homeland (though some of the Can-Am competitors occasionally went over to race against them).
+Some Group 7 cars were also built in Japan by Nissan and Toyota, but these did not compete outside their homeland (though some of the Can-Am competitors occasionally went over to race against them).

-SCCA sports car racing was becoming more popular with European constructors and drivers, and the United States Road Racing Championship for large-capacity sports racers eventually gave rise to the group 7 Can-Am series.
+SCCA sports car racing was becoming more popular with European constructors and drivers, and the United States Road Racing Championship for large-capacity sports racers eventually gave rise to the Group 7 Can-Am series.
 There was good prize and appearance money and plenty of trade backing; the series was lucrative for its competitors but resulted, by its end, in truly outrageous cars with well over 1,000 horsepower (750 kW) (the Porsche team claimed 1,500 hp for its 917/30 in qualifying trim), wings, active downforce generation, very light weight and unheard of speeds.
-Similar group 7 cars ran in the European Interserie series from 1970 on, but this was much lower-key than the Can-Am.
+Similar Group 7 cars ran in the European Interserie series from 1970 on, but this was much lower-key than the Can-Am.